flowroute/ebb-lint/README.rst

   Using ``@staticmethod`` is always wrong.
   The two most common situations are:

-  - You want to do something with the class but without an instance, in which case ``@classmethod`` is the correct solution.
+  - One wants to do something with the class but without an instance, in which case ``@classmethod`` is the correct solution.
-  - You want to 'namespace' a function on a class, but this isn't Java, so make it a module-scoped function instead.
+  - One wants to 'namespace' a function on a class, but this isn't Java, so make it a module-scoped function instead.